tessel/t1-docs/cli.md

 #####`tessel list`
 #####`tessel logs`
 #####`tessel push <filename> [options]`
-Push a file into flash memory (persists across power cycles).
+Push a file and its dependencies into flash memory (persists across power cycles).
+For more information about what files/folders are sent to Tessel, see the [deploying](#deploying) section.
 Options:
 * `-a, --args`      Arguments to passin as process.argv
 * `-q, --quiet`     [Tessel] Hide tessel deployment messages